The Cuyahoga River Remedial Action / Delisting Plan

 Passage - Four dams have been removed on the mainstem upriver of the Area of Concern (Kent, Munroe Falls, and two in Cuyahoga Falls) as well as one in Euclid Creek.

 Dam diversion/removal planning is underway for the Brecksville (Station Road) dam.
-Ohio EPA and the US Corps of Engineers are negotiating acceptable forms of local cost share for a feasibility study for the Gorge Dam; funding is being sought for planning and removal or bypassing of obstructions in tributary watersheds.
+Ohio EPA and partners are working on the removal of the Gorge Dam, and funding is being sought for planning and removal or bypassing of obstructions in tributary watersheds.

 Objective: Meet regional or Lake Erie incident rates of Deformities, Eroded Fins, Lesions and Tumors (DELTs)